SanchoBlaze/blazeislebot/ECONOMY_README.md

 ### 🛒 Shop System

-The shop offers various items that users can purchase with their coins:
+The shop offers various items that users can purchase with their coins.
+The shop features an interactive paginator interface with filtering options and bulk purchase capabilities:

+#### Shop Features
+- **Interactive Paginator**: Navigate through items with arrow buttons
+- **Item Filtering**: Filter items by type (seeds, fishing rods, consumables, etc.)
+- **Single Purchase**: Buy one item at a time with the "Buy" button
+- **Bulk Purchase**: Buy multiple items at once with the "Buy Quantity" modal
+- **Real-time Balance**: See your current balance and net worth
+- **Quantity Limits**: Respects item maximum quantities
+- **Affordability Check**: Buttons are disabled if you can't afford items

 ### Item Types
 - **Consumable Items**: XP boosts, work multipliers, daily doublers, coin multipliers